merative/acd-containers/src/pages/configeditor/download_docker.md

 ```

 ACD Hosts must be indexed in the properties file using `com_ibm_watson_health_car_acd_host_{index}` as the beginning of their property name.
 The possible properties are:
-- label:  which is the name for the host that will be shown in the Configuration Editor
+- `_label` which is the name for the host that will be shown in the Configuration Editor
-- url:  which is what will be shown in the host description in the Configuration Editor
+- `_url` which is what will be shown in the host description in the Configuration Editor
-- proxy:  which is the proxy you have configured in your `ssl.conf` file (see Installation and Configuration of Prerequisite Software) to allow requests to the hosts and avoid CORS errors
+- `_proxy` which is the proxy you have configured in your `ssl.conf` file (see Installation and Configuration of Prerequisite Software) to allow requests to the hosts and avoid CORS errors
-- phi:  which is either true or false based on whether this ACD Host can support protected health information
+- `_phi` which is either true or false based on whether this ACD Host can support protected health information
-- auth:  which specifies the type of authentication the host requires.
-The three possible auth types are:  APIKey, Bearer, and leaving the field blank.
-"APIKey" is used for IBM Cloud hosts.
+- `_auth` which specifies the type of authentication the host requires.
+The three possible auth types are:
+  - APIKey: Used for IBM Cloud hosts.
 It will prompt the user to enter their API Key, and then use the identity server specified in the properties file in the field `com_ibm_watson_health_car_identity_server` (by default, `https://iam.cloud.ibm.com/identity/token`) in order to request a bearer token using the API Key the user entered.
-The auth type "Bearer" is used for an ACD Container Edition host, and will prompt the user for their Bearer token to the ACD Container Edition, and expire every 24 hours.
-You can also leave the auth field blank if your host does not require any authentication.
+  - Bearer: Used for an ACD Container Edition host, and will prompt the user for their Bearer token to the ACD Container Edition, and expire every 24 hours.
+  - Leaving the field blank: You can leave the auth field blank if your host does not require any authentication.

 As you add new ACD Hosts, you must configure a proxy in your `ssl.conf` file in order to allow requests to the hosts and avoid CORS errors.
 The proxy specified in your `ssl.conf` file must match the proxy in your `acd-ce.properties` file for that host.